Aqib-Shoaib/Aqib-Shoaib/README.md

 - 👋 Hi, I’m @Aqib-Shoaib
-- 👀 I’m interested in web development right now.
+- 👀 I’m interested in web development using MERN stack.
-- 🌱 I’m currently studying React and React Native.
+- 🌱 I’m currently studying CSS animations.
-- 💞️ I’m looking to collaborate on anything special that I have.
+- 💞️ I’m looking to collaborate on anything special related to web development that I have.
 - 📫 How to reach me using my email "bluepitviper@gmail.com".

 <!---